Weight loss is a tricky topic.

-AND we definitely DO NOT have to be at total peace with our weight and body in order to start the work of un-learning diet culture and re-learning Intuitive Eating.
+And we definitely don’t have to be at total peace with our body as a prerequisite to start the work of un-learning diet culture and re-learning Intuitive Eating.
 Often doing the work of re-learning of Intuitive Eating is the pathway to being at more peace with ourselves.

 Intuitive Eating simply invites us to place the PURSUIT of weight loss on the back burner.

 While it's simmering away back there we can get busy doing some new pursuits.
-Like talking openly and honestly about our HISTORY with food and dieting (including those sneaky "wellness diets") and our experiences with body and weight shame.
+Like talking openly and honestly about our HISTORY with food and dieting (including those sneaky "wellness diets" and “lifestyle changes”) and our experiences with body and weight shame.

-Then we can work on absorbing how those past traumas directly affect our relationship with food and movement TODAY.
+We can then work on absorbing how those past traumas directly affect our relationship with food and movement TODAY.

 Understanding what role dieting and body shame played in disconnecting us from our bodily cues is the KEY to helping us reconnect with our bodily cues.

 I regularly discuss WHY someone might want to lose weight, even if they choose not to pursue it right now.

 We explore how much pain comes from not liking the way their body looks, being frustrated at how it functions, and how angry they are that they have been sold weight loss and "wellness diets" as the magical answer to every health or life struggle they have.